Barton (1801 ship)

 Barton was launched in Bermuda, probably in 1799, and built of Bermuda cedar.
-She first appears in registers under the Barton name in 1801 as a slave ship in the triangular trade in enslaved people.
+She first appeared in registers under the Barton name in 1801 as a slave ship in the triangular trade in enslaved people.
 The French captured her in 1803 before she had delivered the captives she had purchased for her second voyage.
 She returned to British ownership but her whereabouts between 1804 and 1810 are obscure.
 In 1811, she was again captured by a French privateer, which however gave her up.
 She grounded on 27 April 1819 at the entrance to the Sierra Leone River and was wrecked.

 Career

 Barton entered Lloyd's Register in 1801 with J. Wilson, master, Seller & Co., owner, and trade Liverpool–Africa.
 She entered the Register of Shipping in 1802 with the same master and owner, and origin.

-First enslaving voyage (1801-1802): Captain John Wilson sailed from Liverpool on 19 November 1801, bound for West Africa.
+First voyage transporting enslaved people (1801-1802): Captain John Wilson sailed from Liverpool on 19 November 1801, bound for West Africa.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Barton started acquiring captives on 12 December 1812 in the area between Rio Nuñez and the Assini River.
 She arrived at St Thomas, Danish West Indies on 28 July 1802 with 166 captives.
 She left St Thomas on 13 September and arrived back at Liverpool on 17 October.

-Second slave voyage (1802-capture): Captain Wilson sailed from Liverpool on 23 December 1802, with 21 crew members, bound for West Africa.
+Second voyage transporting enslaved people (1802-capture): Captain Wilson sailed from Liverpool on 23 December 1802, with 21 crew members, bound for West Africa.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Barton embarked an estimated 310 captives at Rio Nuñez.
 On her way to the West Indies the French captured her.
 Her captors took her into Basse-Terre, Guadeloupe, where they landed 279 captives.
-This represented a 10% mortality rate.

 Lloyd's List reported on 6 December 1803 that Barton had been captured and taken into Guadeloupe.
+The Register of Shipping for 1804 carried the annotation "Captured" by her name.

-In 1803, 11 British slave ships were lost, the lowest total in the period 1793-1807.
+In 1803, 11 British vessels in the triangular trade were lost, the lowest total in the period 1793-1807.
 Seven of the losses occurred in the Middle Passage as the ships sailed from Africa to the West Indies.
 War, not maritime hazards nor resistance by the captives, was the greatest cause of vessel losses among British slave vessels.